 Medical providers have the legal right to place a lien on an injured individual's personal injury claim for medical care provided to treat injuries sustained from that accident.
 If the medical care is for another accident, no lien right is provided by statute.
 If a medical provider does not provide a formal written notice of lien to the liability insurance company, there is no lien and the financial obligation is left to the injured individual.

-Mo.Rev.Stat. §430.225.3 provides that medical lien holders can only get up to 50% of the net proceeds to the client after attorney’s fees and expenses are taken out of the recovery.
+Mo.Rev.Stat. §430.225.3 provides that medical lien holders can only get up to 50% of the net proceeds to the client after attorney's fees and expenses are taken out of the recovery.
 Illinois has a similar statute, 770 ILCS 23/10, but classifies the bills between health care professionals and medical providers.
-And these statutes say that their entire recovery is limited to that afforded in the statute – they cannot sue for more later.
-My amazing paralegal Casey Fluegel developed Excel spreadsheets to calculate these all out.
+And these statutes say that their entire recovery out of the case is limited to that afforded in the statute – with a big difference after the case: in Missouri, the lienholder cannot sue the client for more later but in Illinois they can.
+My amazing paralegal, Casey Fluegel, developed Excel spreadsheets to calculate these all out.
 We send cover letters to lienholders and we advise them of what they are bound to take to fully satisfy the lien.
 See Appendix B, attached, for pure gold – cover letter and spread sheets for Illinois and Missouri.
 See section III infra for more detail on this.

-So, if the liens are really high, this provision can be used to cap all liens, and then make a pro rata distribution among the lien holders.
+So, this provision can be used to cap all liens, and then make a pro rata distribution among the lien holders.
 This happens when damages are high but there is a lower policy limit.
 The client gets a great benefit from settling, getting some money, and having all the debts washed away.
 The other trick we do is to write to all providers and ask them to assert a lien – so that we can, in turn, reduce all the bills.
-And when we do not have the time, we just put all the providers in there as lien holders (and the health insurance) and tell them that they have to take what we say.
+And when we do not have the time, we just put all the providers in there as lien holders (and the health insurance) and tell them that they have to take what we say as lienholders (when they are not really).
+Most lienholders do not send by certified mail so whether the lien is perfected is in doubt.
 We also have savvy lienors who try with withdraw their lien or saw it was not perfected if they see a statutory reduction coming.

 Client expectations are an important factor in the reduction negotiation.
 If a client has an expectation of a certain amount of net money they will receive after attorney's fees and costs, reduction of bills and liens is a way to arrive at that figure.
 Do not over promise and underperform with liens.
 You would rather the client get surprisingly more money in their pocket than the reverse.